ls1intum/MIBO-IDE/README.md

 ## Run the project
 When using a different system configuration than running the MIBO IDE inside of the `webapps` folder of openHAB, update the base URL to the MIBO framework in the `baseURL.txt` which is located in the root folder of the deployed project \(`war` or `mibo-ide`\).
 Make sure that the definition files \(XML files\) contain only "known" items.
 If this is not the case, the MIBO IDE will still work.
-However, it will not display the unknown parts of the definition, nor will it be able to update or applied them correctly.
+However, it will not display the “unknown” parts of the interaction definition, nor will it be able to update or applied them correctly.

 [1]:	http://www.gwtproject.org/download.html
 [2]:	http://www.gwtproject.org/versions.html